The 5 Rules of Git Branching for High-Velocity Teams

 git commit -m "Add invoice export to PDF and CSV formats"

-Your main log becomes one commit per PR, which maps nicely to "one logical change."
-The detailed commit history still exists on the branch if you ever need to look at it.
+Your main log becomes one commit per PR, which maps to one logical change.
+Detailed commit history still exists on the branch if anyone needs to look at it.

-Not going to write a whole essay about this but: a good commit message saves future-you real time. "fix bug" tells you nothing.
-"Fix off-by-one error in pagination that caused last page to show duplicate items" tells you exactly what happened and why.
+Not going to belabor this.
+A good commit message saves future-you real time. "fix bug" tells nobody anything.
+"Fix off-by-one error in pagination that caused last page to show duplicate items" tells you exactly what happened and why, six months from now when you're bisecting a regression.

-The conventional commits format (feat:, fix:, chore:, etc.) is fine if your team likes it.
-I use it on some projects, not on others.
-The format matters less than the content.
-Just write a real description of what you did and why.
+Conventional commits format (feat:, fix:, chore:) works if your team likes it.
+Used on some projects, not others.
+The format matters less than writing an actual description.

-Pre-commit hooks, CI checks, automated formatting.
-Anything that a human will eventually forget to do manually.
+Pre-commit hooks.
+CI checks.
+Automated formatting.
+Anything a human will eventually forget to do manually under time pressure.

 {